What is a Go-to-Market Strategy? GTM Plan Template + Examples

 Flywheel Goals: Attract and Engage Leads

-In this phase, your audience might know of your service, or they might be researching products related to yours.
+In this phase, your audience might know of your service or be researching products related to yours.
 What types of content do you create to move your service to the front of their minds?

 Type of Content Topic Promo Strategy Lead Generation